4 Best Positions For Kegel Exercise

 October 28, 2020

-A key part of finding the best exercise routine (at least in for Kegel exercise) is finding the right exercise positions.
+A key part of finding the best exercise routine (at least for Kegel exercise) is finding the right exercise positions.
 Well, we have good news!
 There is no single “ultimate” body position for pelvic floor exercise.
 As long as your technique is good (which is not always intuitive!), there are a number of positions that can work quite well for different people, each with its own set of considerations.
-So whether your interest in your pelvic floor muscles relates to bladder control / urinary incontinence or sexual function, read on to learn a bit more and get the most out of your pelvic health.
+So whether your interest in your pelvic floor muscles relates to bladder control / urinary incontinence or better sex, read on to learn a bit more and get the most out of your pelvic health.

 Generally speaking, baseline pelvic floor muscle activation (and the involvement of adjacent muscles like stabilizers, which is good) increases as you progress from lying down --> sitting --> standing (and beyond -- think walking, climbing stairs, etc).
 So, many people find that it works well to evolve their routine in that direction over time as they improve the strength and control of their pelvic floor muscles.